HIV Education Resources | Importance of Facts in HIV Education

 “You can only get HIV if you’re gay or transgender.”

 FALSE.
-HIV can affect anyone sexually active.
+HIV can affect anyone who is sexually active.
 HIV can be contracted through unprotected anal or vaginal sex and sharing needles, syringes, or other drug injection equipment.
 Over 19% of people living with HIV contracted the virus through heterosexual intercourse.

 “Mothers living with HIV can’t safely have children.”

 FALSE.
-The risk of transmitting HIV to your baby can be 1% or less as long as you’re taking all of your prescribed medications throughout the pregnancy, labor, and delivery AND if you give your baby the prescribed HIV medication for 4-6 weeks after birth.
+The risk of transmitting HIV to your baby can be 1% or less as long as you’re taking all your prescribed medications throughout the pregnancy, labor, and delivery AND if you give your baby the prescribed HIV medication for 4-6 weeks after birth.
 A doctor will prescribe everything you need as well as keep up with your progress through checkups.

 “HIV is a death sentence.”

 FALSE.
-Thanks to preventative medication, known as antiretroviral therapy (ART) — which consists of a medication regime prescribed by doctors — and accessible resources, you can live a healthy and normal life with HIV.
+Thanks to preventative medication known as antiretroviral therapy (ART) — which consists of a medication regime prescribed by doctors — and accessible resources, you can live a healthy and normal life with HIV.
 It’s all about knowing your status (the earlier the better), seeking treatment, and taking the medication prescribed to you so it can suppress the virus.